 Learn more about these and all of the data sets available through RiskIQ

-PassiveTotal correlates and links data across data sets, allowing for easy pivoting between them.
-With access to the most comprehensive number of internet data sets available, you no longer need multiple tabs open to search WHOIS records, IP resolutions, DNS data, SSL certificate data, or other open source intelligence.
+PassiveTotal normalizes, correlates, and links data across data sets, allowing for easy pivoting between them.
+This reduces the number of dead-ends that you might encounter while performing an investigation.
+With access to the most comprehensive number of internet data sets available, you no longer need multiple tabs open to search through WHOIS records, IP resolutions, DNS data, SSL certificate data, or other open source intelligence.

 For example, if you find a suspicious or malicious domain, you can pivot and find WHOIS registrant details, find that it is registered to guy@bad[.]com, and then pivot off of that email address and instantly find other domains and IPs registered to or associated with guy@bad[.]com.